vickmuir/Backup/restore-backup.md

 copyright:
   years: 1994, 2018
-lastupdated: "2018-06-26"
+lastupdated: "2018-06-27"

 ---
 {:new_window: target="_blank"}

 # Restoring from a Backup

-This article provides the steps that are needed to complete a File restore by using EVault.
+Use these steps to complete a File restore with EVault.
 To restore a system image, follow the [Windows BMR](restoring-evault-bmr-system-volume-image.html) instructions.

 ## Starting WebCC

-**Note**: Remember to start your {{site.data.keyword.BluVPN}} connection to get access to the {{site.data.keyword.BluSoftlayer_full}} private network or the WebCC link won't work.
+**Note**: Remember to start your {{site.data.keyword.BluVPN}} connection to get access to the {{site.data.keyword.BluSoftlayer_full}} private network.
+The WebCC link doesn't work otherwise.

 1. Log in to the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} and click **Storage** > **Backup** from the main menu to display the servers with EVault backup service.
 2. Select the server where the files to be restored are located.
 Click the arrow to reveal the WebCC link.